Kevin Long (footballer)

-Kevin Finbarr Long (born 18 August 1990) is an Irish professional footballer who plays for the Republic of Ireland national team as a defender.
+Kevin Finbarr Long (born 18 August 1990) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Waterford.

 Long began his career with Cork City before joining Burnley in 2010 as a 19-year-old.
 He never established himself as a regular in the Burnley side, and spent several spells out on loan, before leaving the club in 2023 to sign for Birmingham City.
 He moved on to Toronto FC in February 2024.

 Club career

 Cork City

 Long came through the Cork City youth structure, before signing on professional terms in January 2008.
 He played for the Cork City teams that won the FAI Youth Cup, the Munster Youth Cup and FAI Futsal Cup in 2009.
 Shortly after, the centre half made his senior City debut away to St Patrick's Athletic, coming on as a second-half substitute.

 Burnley

 With his Cork City contract due to expire in November 2009, Long was linked with English clubs including Charlton Athletic, Millwall, Preston North End, Leeds United and Wolverhampton Wanderers.
+This was seen as a major step up in terms of his career as Cork City is generally viewed as a small club that, famously, was allowed to shrivel up and die by its supporters.
 On 26 November, Premier League club Burnley confirmed that they had paid a six-figure fee and "beaten off stiff competition from top clubs north and south of the border" – reported as Celtic and Everton – to engage Long on a three-and-a-half-year contract, to begin when the January 2010 transfer window opened.